-You must pre-register to attend Mass.
+You must pre-register to attend one of the weekend Masses.
 Registration opens on Wednesday at 10:00 AM & closes on Friday at noon.
 Go to Sign-Up Genius: https://www.signupgenius.com/go/10c044eaeae2caaf58-saturday

 Safety Volunteers Needed.
 To Volunteer go to this link at anytime: https://www.signupgenius.com/go/10c044eaeae2caaf58-safety